 |soursop-guanabana (A. muricata)|

 The fruit has calories equivalent to that of mangoes.
 100 g of fresh fruit pulp provide about 75 calories.
-It however, contain no saturated fats or cholesterol.
+It, however, contain no saturated fats or cholesterol.
 The fruit characteristically is a good source of soluble dietary fiber (3 g% or 8% of RDA) which helps lower absorption of cholesterol in the gut.
-The fiber also helps protect the mucousa of the colon from exposure to toxic substances by binding cancer-causing chemicals to it.
+The fiber also helps protect the colon mucosa from exposure to toxic substances by binding cancer-causing chemicals to it.

-Cherimoya contains several poly-phenolic antioxidants.
-Among them, the most prominent in annona family fruits are Annonaceous acetogenins.
-Acetogenin compounds such as asimicin, bullatacinare...etc are powerful cytotoxins and have been found to have anti-cancer, anti-malarial, and anti-helminthes properties.
+Cherimoya contains several polyphenolic antioxidants.
+Among them, the most prominent in Annona family fruits are Annonaceous acetogenins.
+Acetogenin compounds such as asimicin, bullatacinare, etc., are powerful cytotoxins and have been found to have anti-cancer, anti-malarial, and anti-helminth properties.

-In addition, cherimoya fruit is a good source of B-complex vitamins, especially vitamin B-6 (pyridoxine).
-100 g fresh fruit provides 0.257 mg or 20% of daily-recommended levels.
-Pyridoxine helps keep-up GABA neuro chemical in the brain.
+Also, cherimoya fruit is a good source of B-complex vitamins, especially vitamin B-6 (pyridoxine).
+100 g fresh fruit provides 0.257 mg or 20% of daily recommended levels.
+Pyridoxine helps keep up GABA neurochemical levels in the brain.
 High GABA levels calm down nervous irritability, tension, and headache ailments.